TraderHQ

 Current options prices are available from the Chicago Board Options Exchange.

-Someone is willing to buy this option at $1.46; since there’s no volume you’ll want to sell to this buyer and take the $1.46 (premiums will constantly fluctuate as the price of the stock fluctuates).
+Someone is willing to buy this option at approximately $1.46; since there’s no volume you’ll want to sell to this buyer and take the bid price (premiums will constantly fluctuate as the price of the stock fluctuates).

-If the price rises above $62.50 you keep the option premium and get out near the top of the range.
-You get $62.50 for your shares plus the $1.46 premium, which means you effectively netted $63.96 on your shares.
-You give up gains if the stock continue to rise though, and if the stock plummets the premium only offsets $146 of the loss.
+If the price rises above the strike you keep the option premium and get out near the top of the range.
+You get the strike price for your shares plus the premium, which means you effectively netted more than the stock’s current price.
+You give up gains if the stock continues to rise though, and if the stock plummets the premium only offsets a portion of the loss.

 Covered Call Pros and Cons